lalrpop/lalrpop/README.md

-# LALRPop
+# LALRPOP

-LALRPop is a parser generator framework.
-Despite its name, it does not implement the LALR(1) algorithm, but rather LR(1).
-In fact, it has grand ambitions of eventually supporting all manner of parser generation algorithms (including more general variants like LL(*), GLR, etc), but those may or may not ever come to fruitition. :)

-LALRPop has *usability* as a primary goal.
+LALRPOP is a Rust parser generator framework with *usability* as its primary goal.
 You should be able to write compact, DRY, readable grammars.
-You shouldn't have to stress about writing action code or types if you don't want to.
-To this end, LALRPop has a number of nifty features:
+To this end, LALRPOP offers a number of nifty features:

 1. Macros that let you extract common parts of your grammar.
 This means you can go beyond simple repetition like `Id*` and define